5 Tactics to Create a Profitable Small Business

 Then, make sure you’re sharing these positive reviews in your marketing.

 81 percent of shoppers research online before buying.

 And yet, many businesses still aren’t making their website a priority.
 When potential customers visit your website, you want to deliver an excellent experience with a clean, easy-to-navigate design.

 Soon you’ll have an online presence that converts potential customers rather than pushing them away.

-With so many social media channels out there, it can seem overwhelming getting started.
+With so many social media channels out there, it can seem overwhelming to get started.

 Rather than trying to be everywhere, start by developing a presence on the channels your customers visit the most.

 Not sure which channels to start with?
 Send an online survey to your current customers to help you determine which channels to prioritize.

 You’ll never know what kind of impact your efforts are making if you aren’t measuring their effectiveness.